zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

 * An Oracle Cloud paid account or free trial.
 To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).

 ## **STEP 1**: Create the basic OCI resources
 You'll need to keep track of important information about the tenancy, such as resource IDs, Tenancy OCID, Region name and user OCID.

-We recommend you open a text editor on your PC to keep track of this data.
+1. Download and save <a href="files/ConvergedDBWorksheet.txt" target="\_blank">ConvergedDBWorksheet.txt</a> to store and keep track of the data you'll need in later labs.
+Open this file in a text editor.

-1. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
+2. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Choose **Administration > Tenancy Details**.

   ![](images/1-tenancy-details.png " ")

-2. The Tenancy Details page shows information about your cloud account.
+3. The Tenancy Details page shows information about your cloud account.
 Note the Tenancy OCID by clicking on the **Copy** link next to it.
 Also note the Object Storage Namespace.

   ![](images/2-copy-ocid.png " ")

-3. To get the Region name, open up the hamburger menu in the top-left corner of the Console and choose **Administration > Region Management**.
+4. To get the Region name, open up the hamburger menu in the top-left corner of the Console and choose **Administration > Region Management**.
 Note down the region identifier.

   ![](images/3-admin-region-mgmt.png " ")